Dataset name: Emotions_Go_OneAI_v1.2

 One AI labels = ['anger', 'joy', 'neutral', 'sadness', 'surprise']

 model2 labels = ['anger', 'disgust', 'fear', 'joy', 'neutral', 'sadness', 'surprise']

 model3 labels = ['anger', 'fear', 'joy', 'love', 'neutral', 'sadness', 'surprise']

 dataset labels = ['anger', 'joy', 'neutral', 'sadness', 'surprise']

-- As the One-AI model can detect multiple emotions per text input (as it support per-span annotation) unlike the other 2 models that can only select a single emotion for the entire text input, we consider the sample a correct match if the correct emotions is included in detected emotions.
+- As the One-AI model can detect multiple emotions per text input (as it supports per-span annotation) unlike the other 2 models that can only select a single emotion for the entire text input, we consider the sample a correct match if the correct emotions are included in detected emotions.

 If none of the items match the golden label we consider the first item in the list.

-For example if One-AI response was ['happiness','sadness'] and the true-label label was 'sadness' we consider One-AI response be 'sadness',
+For example, if the One-AI response was ['happiness', 'sadness'] and the true-label label was 'sadness' we consider the One-AI response to be 'sadness',

-But if the golden label was 'neutral' I would take the first value in the list ('happiness') as oneai response.
+But if the golden label were 'neutral' I would take the first value in the list ('happiness') as oneai response.